mmkuang/grayclhn.github.io/unsprt/index.md

 I plan to add other sports and statistics soon.
 They get posted on Twitter through [@_unsprt](https://twitter.com/intent/user?screen_name=_unsprt), so go there if you want to see the actual charts.
 This page tries to explain what's going on in the charts.

+Note that this page is licenced under Creative Commons (see bottom of page), but the charts themselves are not.

 ### Baseball season summary